-If you are working with an outside vendor to build your app, as we at AIM do for our clients, make sure that you will have continued access to the mobile development team through a managed services agreement or similar partnership after the app is launched.
+If you are working with app development agencies for startups to build your app, ensure that you will have continued access to a mobile development team through a managed services agreement or similar partnership after the app is launched.

 A mobile app is not a “set it and forget it” type of project.
 Like any other technology, it will require skilled people to continually build new enhancements, fix problems, and ultimately ensure its success.

 Need Help Building Your Mobile App?

 We are technology consulting experts & subject-matter thought leaders who have come together to form a consulting community that delivers unparalleled value to our client partners.